Private officer of arms: History

 Since the development of heraldry in the Middle Ages and the rise of officers of arms, noble families have appointed heralds and pursuivants to look after the correct marshalling of their coats of arms and research genealogical links.
 Many noblemen in Britain retained heralds from about 1170 onwards, as did important knights such as Sir John Chandos.
 The heralds were originally concerned with war and tournaments and identifying people by their arms.
 As such, they naturally developed an interest in genealogy.
 Formerly, the Lord of the Isles had Ross Herald and Islay Pursuivant.
 On the forfeiture of the Lordship these became, and remain, Royal Officers.
 In 1725, Blanc Coursier Herald was created to serve Prince William, Duke of Cumberland, and the tabard of the office includes Prince Williams differenced arms.
 Today, most officers of arms are employed by state heraldic authorities.
 There are, however, some private officers that still exist.

 Current officers in Scotland

-In Scotland, there are five private pursuivants of arms that are recognized by the Court of the Lord Lyon King of Arms.
+In Scotland, there are four private pursuivants of arms that are recognized by the Court of the Lord Lyon King of Arms.
 These are appointed by clan chiefs to look after matters of clan heraldry and genealogy.
 The five currently recognized private Scottish pursuivants are listed below: